Sasquatch defeat Big Sticks 7-6; one game closer to the playoffs

-SPEARFISH — With the score tied 6-6 in the bottom of the eighth inning, the Sasquatches Ryan Bachman doubled and would score on a Ryan Doran double to give the Sasquatch the win 7-6 over the Badlands Big Sticks, Tuesday night, in Spearfish.
+SPEARFISH — With the score tied 6-6 in the bottom of the eighth inning, the Sasquatch’s Ryan Bachman doubled and would score on a Ryan Doran double to give Spearfish the win 7-6 over the Badlands Big Sticks, Tuesday night, in Spearfish.

 “It was a huge win obviously.
 We need three (wins) this week, so to get the first is a giant step forward.
 I’m proud of the guys and how they played,” said Jarrett Hunt, the Sasquatch head coach.

+Hunt said the pitching has been great for the most part, except for a few sporadic innings where they give up some runs and put themselves in a hole.

+“That’s going to happen.
+Our starter (Connor Jones) didn’t quite have it today, but at least our bullpen was rested and ready to go,” Hunt said.

-Spearfish scored two runs in the third fourth, and fifth innings, and one run in the eighth to pick up the win, 7-6.
+Spearfish scored two runs in the third fourth, and fifth innings, and one run in the eighth to pick up the win, 7-6, and improve to 14-10 in the second half of the season.

-Bachman was 3-for-4; scored three runs and drive in two runs for Spearfish.
+Bachman was 3-for-4; scored three runs and drove in two runs for Spearfish.

+“I think this is huge to get the first win.
+It makes us one game closer (to the playoffs), but I think it gives us momentum, especially after a close game like that,” said Bachman, in a post-game interview.
+“I was telling the guys I played in state tournaments, and this is the closest thing to a state tournament in the big game feel.
+It’s huge for college.
+It felt big, and it felt important.
+It was awesome.

+“The crowd was great, a huge crowd, and I just wanted to go show out, and have everyone go out for them.
+It was a huge win.
+Everyone did their part, and everyone had the big hits.
+It was great.”

 Dylan Richey retired the Big Sticks in order in the ninth to preserve the win.